rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 ```

 Note that the level of a node is equal to the number of open scopes.
 Because
-of that, the level of a node increases by one each time a scope is entered
+of that, the level of a node increases by one each time a scope is entered,
 and decreases by one each time a scope is exited.
 Because of that, there is
-no issue in regards to having to determine the parent's node level of a node.
+no issue when having to determine the level of a root node.

 * `level+1` each time a scope is entered
 * `level-1` each time a scope is exited